 Early in 2011, the European Commission published its Communication: ‘Review of the Small Business Act for Europe’.
 To strengthen SMEs’ competitiveness, the Small Business Act for Europe (SBA) provides a comprehensive SME policy framework, promotes entrepreneurship and anchors the ‘Think Small First’ principle in law and policy making.

-The CEN-CENELEC SME Helpdesk is the one stop service point to introduce SMEs to the benefits of European standardization and to the business tools required to access the European Standardization System of CEN and CENELEC.
-In order better to address the questions raised to the SME Helpdesk, a Frequently Asked Questions (FAQ) page is available.
-To send a question to the SME Helpdesk please email email@example.com
+SME Helpdesk The CEN-CENELEC SME Helpdesk is the one stop service point to introduce SMEs to the benefits of European standardization and to the business tools required to access the European Standardization System of CEN and CENELEC.
+In order to better address the questions raised to the SME Helpdesk, a Frequently Asked Questions (FAQs) page is available.
+Send a question to the SME Helpdesk.

 National SME Toolbox

 The following provides useful links and information that can be of benefit to Maltese SMEs to facilitate compliance with product safety legislation and improve the quality of products and services offered:

 Writing standards taking into account SME needs CEN and CENELEC, supported by NORMAPME (the European Office of Crafts, Trades and Small and Medium-sized Enterprises for Standardisation) published CEN-CENELEC Guide 17.
 The Guide provides orientation, advice and recommendations to standard writers on how to take into account SME needs.
 The document addresses the issues needing to be considered during the development process of standards.
 Versions of the Guide are available on the CEN-CENELEC SME website in an increasing number of languages - to make it easier for standard writers and SMEs to apply the CEN-CENELEC Guide 17, these national language versions of the guide are provided for download on the SME Web Portal (see below).